w3c/wcag3/guidelines/groups/input-operation/pointer-input/pointer-cancellation.md

 For functionality that can be activated using a :term[simple pointer input], at least one of the following is true:

 No Down Event
-: The :term[down event] of the pointer is not used to execute any part of the function
+: The :term[down event] of the :term[pointer] is not used to execute any part of the function

 Abort or Undo
 : Completion of the function is on the :term[up event], and a :term[mechanism] is available to abort the function before completion or to undo the function after completion